Skip to main content

 This is a hybrid event, available in-person and online.

-There will be a British Sign Language (BSL) interpreter at the venue and on-screen.
+A British Sign Language (BSL) interpreter was provided at the venue and on-screen.
 This is part of wider livestream content, including on-screen subtitles via a palantypist.

-A full event transcript is available on request, post-event.
+A full event transcript is available on request.

-If you cannot register online, you can also purchase tickets via the SOLD accessible phone line on 020 7983 4762.
-Lines close on Monday 17 June 2024, 5pm.
+If you cannot register online, you can also purchase tickets via the SOLD accessible phone line.
+Lines closed on Monday 17 June 2024, 5pm.

 Various topics will be discussed on the night, including (in no particular order);